Skip to main content

 Back-clip: Moves with the dog naturally.
 Best for trained dogs, calm walkers, and running.
 Provides zero pulling control.

 Dual-clip: Gives you both options.
 Use front for training sessions, back for relaxed walks.
-Best overall for most dogs if you can find the right harness.
+Best overall for most dogs if you can find the right use.

 How Each Clip Works